rbaluja/rbaluja.github.io/_pages/research.md

 incentives that are created by the dynamic structure of policy.
 I find that dynamic considerations are of first-order concern when seeking to encourage actions that are costly, infrequently chosen, and available more than once.
-I find that the option value, from non-migrants, of a $100 reductions in the moving cost increases by 16% between the 2020 and 2038 cohorts, under business-as-usual warming.</p>
+I find that the option value, from non-migrants, of a dynamically-available $100 reduction in moving cost increases by 16% between the 2020 and 2038 cohorts, under business-as-usual warming.</p>
 <b>PFAS-Contaminated Drinking Water Harms Infants</b> - with Bo Guo, Wesley Howden, Ashley Langer, Derek Lemoine